jacobsax/dependents-development/ast-parsing-queue/README.md

 The parsing of source code is handled by the [Java Parser CLI Tool](../java-parser/), which is invoked by the worker during operation.

+The API used to query the manager to request parsing jobs is documented in a [postman collection](./ast-parsing-queue.postman_collection.json).

 ## Development and Deployment

 To build this project into a Docker container for deployment, run `./build.sh`.